 Benefits from 2017-18

-- streamlined reporting arrangements to reduce the administrative burden involved in importing goods.
+streamlined reporting arrangements to reduce the administrative burden for businesses.

 Exploring future benefits

 We are currently working together with industry to explore a range of new trade facilitation benefits that could apply to Trusted Traders, including:

 - enhanced cross-agency collaboration with other border agencies